Whakahoa Whakawatea Kaitoi Tangata Holdsworth Creative Spaces Fellowship

 Here are some prompts to help you prepare your answers:

-- What is your timeline?
+6. What is your timeline?
 How will you order each step of the process?
-Have you added some flexibility to work around COVID-19 issues?
+Have you added some flexibility to work around unexpected events or delays?

 Step 3: Confirm support of creative space

-You will need a signed letter from your manager or board that makes clear your creative space understands and will accommodate the requirements of your project.
+You will need a signed letter from your manager and a board member that makes clear your creative space understands and will accommodate the requirements of your project.

 Step 4: Complete your application form